-Some long term risks that may occur in the long run includes:
+Some long term risks that may occur in the long run include:

-- Damaged nerves that can cause permanent numbess or altered sensation
+- Damaged nerves that can cause permanent numbness or altered sensation

 - Infection of plates that were used to secure the new position of the jaws (more likely to happen if you're a smoker)

 - Your jaw and teeth might move back towards their original position because the muscular force that caused the misalignment is still present

 According to Dr Ho, it's not common for these long term risks to occur.